IceCubo Documentation

 Examples

-However, here’s another live example with buttons, each button has a different style applied:
+Besides the above paragraph, here’s another live example with buttons, each button has a different style applied:

 We may add additional block styles with IceCubo updates, still, the intention is to keep the theme lightweight.